 “And when they (the Pharisees/religious leaders) saw some of His (Jesus’) disciples eat bread with defiled, that is to say, with unwashen, hands, they found fault.
 For the Pharisees, and all the Jews, except they wash their hands oft, eat not, holding the tradition of the elders. … Then the Pharisees and scribes asked Him, Why walk not thy disciples according to the tradition of the elders, but eat bread with unwashen hands?
 He answered and said unto them, Well hath Elijah prophesied of you hypocrites, as it is written, This people honoureth Me with their lips, but their heart is far from Me.
 Howbeit in vain do they worship Me, teaching for doctrines the commandments of men.
 For laying aside the Commandment of God, ye hold the tradition of men, as the washing of pots and cups: and many other such like things ye do.
 And He said unto them, Full well ye reject the Commandment of God, that ye may keep your own tradition.”
 (Mark 7:2-9)

 “Let no man therefore judge you in meat or in drink.”
 This phrase in the Greek is simply “eating and drinking” and refers to general food.
 The Greek words translated “food and drink” are βρῶσις (brosis) and πόσις (posis).
 These words have nothing to do with Mosaic food and drink offerings that ended with Christ's death.
-These Greek words are never used with reference to meal and drink offerings in the Septuagint (Greek translation of the Old Testament) or the New Testament.
+These Greek words are never used with reference to meal and drink offerings in the Septuagint or the New Testament.
 Actually, thusia is the technical word for meat sacrifice, and spendo was the term meaning “to offer a libation or drink offering.”
 Paul would have used these if his intention was to indicate the meat and drink offerings.

-The meaning for “respect” in the King James Version:
+The Meaning for “Respect” in the King James Version

 The word for “respect” in the phrase: “in respect of an holyday, or of the new moon, or of the sabbath days” is the Greek word μέρος (meros) and more accurately means “in part of” or “when partaking of.”
 Let’s look at a couple other examples: